varuns23/DijetLimitCode/README.txt

 3) Checkout the limit code package:

+   If you plan to use MCMC

+   cvs co -d LimitCode UserCode/ferencek/MyAnalysis/tools/LimitCode

+   else

-   cvs co -d LimitCode UserCode/ferencek/MyAnalysis/tools/LimitCode cd LimitCode
+   cvs co -r NoMCMC -d LimitCode UserCode/ferencek/MyAnalysis/tools/LimitCode

+   Enter the package directory:

+   cd LimitCode

-   The package has the following content
+   The package has the following contents:

    Data_and_ResonanceShapes/
    python/